-Research careers in aviation and space using this link: https://airandspace.si.edu/learn/highlighted-topics-/careers
+Research careers in aviation and space using this link: https://airandspace.si.edu/highlighted-topics/careers

-Create a visual representation of 10 careers that interest you and are related to air and space.
+Create a visual representation of 10 careers that interest you and relate to air and space.
 What steps do you need to take now to ensure your future success within this field?
-What courses should you take in high school?
-Consider the research opportunities you can engage in now that explore the career in which you are interested.
+What courses should you take at your high school, what research opportunities can you do now to explore the career you are interested in.

 Vehicles have kinetic energy (KE); as you increase your vehicle's speed, the KE increases.
-The greater the KE (KE= $0.5 \times mv2$), the greater the effort required to stop.
+The greater the KE (KE= 0.5 x mv2), the greater the effort required to stop.
 KE increases exponentially; if you double your vehicle's speed, your vehicle's KE increases by four times, therefore, stopping distance will be multiplied by four.